Plandroid Help Documentation

 Tool Tabs

-On the left is the design toolbox, with four tabs of its own: Scale, Draw, Loads and Parts, each with its own set of tools.
-Each tab determines which type of object can be selected with the mouse, for example you must select the Loads tab in order to select load zones, and the Parts tab to select parts.
+On the left is the design toolbox, with four tabs of its own: Plan, Draw, Loads and Parts, each with its own set of tools.
+Each tab determines which type of object can be selected with the mouse, for example you must select the Loads tab to be able to select load zones, and the Parts tab to select parts.
 (The exceptions are notes and their leader arrows, which, while created on the Draw tab, are selectable from any of the Draw, Loads, or Parts tabs.)

 Tips on how to use whichever tool is selected are shown in the status bar, on the bottom of the window.

-If you are in the Scale tab, then the only tool available is the Set Scale tool.
+The Plan tab has all the tools you need for manipulating a floor plan image.
+You can open a plan image file with the Open plan image button, and scale the image with the Set scale tool.
 This sets the scale of the underlying floor plan image - it has no effect on anything else (walls, zones, parts, etc.) drawn on the canvas.
 Be sure to scale the image before adding any other items to the plan.
-To set the scale, simply enter a known distance into the Distance field, and then drag the tool (holding down the left mouse button) along the corresponding length on your floor plan image that has that distance.
+Unscaled plans are indicated with yellow highlighted rulers on the canvas.
+To set the scale, simply enter a known distance into the Scale Tool Distance field, and then drag the tool (holding down the left mouse button) along the corresponding length on your floor plan image that has that distance.
 Your floor plan is then scaled.

 The Draw Tool Tab